Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Happens If a Cat’s Whiskers Get Cut Off?

-If a cat’s whiskers become cut off, they will be disoriented and unable to navigate as well as they could before.
+If many of a cat’s whiskers are cut off, they will be disoriented and unable to navigate as well as they could before.
+The follicles of whiskers have many nerve receptors, so pulling or cutting a whisker is painful for your cat—it isn’t akin to a haircut.
 Your cat uses their whiskers to help them get around their environment.

 A cat’s whiskers are attached to powerful nerve endings.
 They are fine-tuned and constantly send messages to your cat’s brain.
 Your cat actually has whiskers in a variety of places, not just on the front of their face.